Wundarr the Aquarian: Early years

+In July 1951, Wundarr's ship enters Earth's gravity and is exposed to cosmic rays before crashing in a Florida swamp.
+An unnamed elderly couple observe the crash and consider investigating, but decide to ignore it.
+Thus, Wundarr remains in his ship for years, growing to physical maturity but retaining the mind of a child.
+Twenty years later, Man-Thing encounters the pod and frees Wundarr, who believes him to be his mother.

-With his great leaping ability, he eventually reaches Hydro-Base, where Namor and Namorita are trying to rehabilitate the population of Hydro-Men.
-Namor believes that Wundarr is a malicious intruder and quickly scares him off.
+With his great leaping ability, Wundarr eventually reaches Hydro-Base, where Namor and Namorita are trying to rehabilitate the population of Hydro-Men.
+Namor believes that Wundarr is an invader and scares him off.
 Two Dakkam officials, Tuumar and Zeneg, believe that Wundarr may seek to avenge his father and send a Mortoid robot to assassinate him.
-Wundarr's leaps bring him down in New York City, where he encounters Ben Grimm walking home from a screening of the martial arts film Five Fingers of Death.
-Landing in the middle of traffic, Wundarr is hurt and lashes back childishly, throwing the cars around.
-Ben pulls no punches trying to stop him, but quickly realizes he is not dealing with a supervillain.
-Namor and Namorita, having followed Wundarr, try to restrain Ben, which leads to fisticuffs between Namor and Ben.

-Tuumar and Zeneg use the opportunity to attempt to kill Wundarr "for tranquility."
-When Ben and Namor team up and destroy the Mortoid, Tuumar and Zeneg flee, and Ben is left to be "Unca Benjy" to Wundarr, whom Reed Richards determines to be of high intellect, but with the knowledge and experience of a child.
-Reed builds Wundarr a containment suit that enables his body to expel small amounts of energy so that his body does not overload.
+Wundarr then travels to New York City, where he, the Thing, and Namor work together to destroy the Mortroid.
+Reed Richards builds Wundarr a containment suit that enables his body to expel small amounts of energy so that his body does not overload.

-Wundarr also finds himself menaced by the Tiger Shark.

 The Aquarian

-Wundarr is captured by the Project Pegasus leaders in order to test his abilities.
+Wundarr is captured by the Project Pegasus leaders to test his abilities.
 During these tests, the project leaders decide to use his energy-dampening abilities to probe the Cosmic Cube, a device of great cosmic power.
-During the probing, the Cosmic Cube overloads Wundarr's mind and body, sending him into an autistic coma (though his energy-dampening field still functions).
+During the probing, the Cosmic Cube overloads Wundarr's mind and body, rendering him comatose.
 This overload of energy greatly boosts his abilities, both mental and physical, giving him his power "dampening" field.
-Being in communication with the Cube, even for so short a time, he is granted great knowledge and a sense of purpose.
+Being in communication with the Cube grants Wundarr great knowledge and a sense of purpose.
 He awakens from his coma, and is further transformed by the Cosmic Cube.
 In light of his new knowledge, he renames himself the Aquarian.
 His new power allows him to defeat the Nth Man.
-Since then, he roams somewhat aimlessly, seeking to bring peace and enlightenment to the Earth.
+Since then, he roams the Earth, seeking to bring peace and enlightenment.

-For a time, he leads the Water-Children, a philosophical cult dedicated to pacifism and awaiting the coming of the Celestial Messiah, and while teaching his group Aquarian is attacked by fellow Dakkamite Quantum, but is saved by the hero Quasar.
+For a time, he leads the Water-Children, a philosophical cult dedicated to pacifism and awaiting the coming of the Celestial Messiah.
+During this time, he is attacked by fellow Dakkamite Quantum, but saved by the hero Quasar.

-Aquarian serves as a psychic "nesting place" for the Cosmic Cube, just before it awoke to sentience.
+Aquarian serves as a psychic "nesting place" for the Cosmic Cube before it obtains sentience.
 Aquarian also aids Doctor Strange in preventing planet-wide disasters on Earth.